Jsiewierski11/Twitter_Analysis/README.md

 ![Pie Chart about Data](media/sentiment_pie.png)
 ![Pie Chart about Data](media/categories_pie.png)

 Unsurprisingly and unfortantely the amount of tweets that had neither a positive or negative sentiment was almost 80% of the tweets, giving me very little data to look at if I was going to do topic modeling based off sentiments.
 Fortunately the tweets were almost perectly divided when seperating the data by Topics.
+After seeing how uneven and evenly distributed the sentiments and topics were I was curious to look at how the sentiments were distributed amoungst tweets talking about each of the 4 companies.

 ![Word Count for Corpus](media/tf_whole_corpus.png)